Apple rebooting Spielberg's '80 cult classic Amazing Stories

-Apple is turning to Steven Spielberg for its major move to creating original video content.
+Apple is turning to famed director Steven Spielberg for its major push into original video content.

-The tech giant has reportedly struck a deal with the famed director Spielberg's Amblin TV and Universal TV to create 10 new episodes of "Amazing Stories," the mid-1980s cult horror anthology series that aired on NBC.
+The tech giant has reportedly struck a deal with Spielberg's Amblin TV and Universal TV to create 10 new episodes of "Amazing Stories," the '80s horror anthology series that aired on NBC.

 Bryan Fuller will serve as an executive producer on the Apple remake with Amblin's Darryl Frank and Justin Falvey also executive producing.